-Since you possess the TT or GT variant of the TCF7L2 gene, there is an increased risk of developing type 2 diabetes if your whole grain consumption is low.
-Aim to consume most grain products as whole grains.
-One way to increase whole grain consumption is to replace high glycaemic index carbohydrates with low glycaemic index carbohydrates.
-The food replacement table provides you with some ideas for replacing non-whole grain carbohydrates with whole grain options.
+Since you possess the GT or TT variant of the TCF7L2 gene, there is an increased risk of developing type 2 diabetes if your whole grain consumption is low, which may result in reduced fertility.
+Replacing high glycaemic index carbohydrates in the diet with low glycaemic index carbohydrates may help to reduce this risk.
+The food replacement table provides you with some ideas for products that can replace high glycaemic index carbohydrates with whole grain options.
 Reduce consumption of carbohydrates such as white bread, bagels, potatoes, and short-grain white rice.
 Choose instead whole grains, which have a low glycaemic index.
-Cereal grains that can be found whole include wheat, rice, oats, barley, corn, wild rice, rye, guinoa and buckwheat.
+Cereal grains that can be found whole include wheat, rice, oats, barley, corn, wild rice, rye, quinoa and buckwheat.